beku/Argyll-Releases/icc/Readme.txt

 ICC profile I/O library (icclib), README file
 ---------------------------------------------

-This version is part of Argyll V 1.40
+This version is part of Argyll V 1.50

 -------------------------------------------

-Date 20 April 2012, Version 2.13
+Date 22 September 2012, Version 2.14

 This distribution contains source code which implements the reading and writing of color profile files that conform to the International Color